eProsima/Fast-DDS-docs/docs/fastdds/ros2/Discovery_server/ros2_discovery_server.rst

 In this case, we should not see the listener receiving the messages.

-To finally verify that we are running everything correctly, we can create a new talker using the *simple discovery protocol*.
+To finally verify that everything is running correctly, a new talker can be created using the *simple discovery protocol*.

 .. code-block:: console